hsnlab/escape/escape/doc/source/index.rst

 Environment section below.

-The best choice of platform on wich ESCAPEv2 is recommended to install and the *install-dep.sh* is tested is Ubuntu.
-Both the 16.04 LTS and 14.04.4 LTS version is supported.
+The best choice of platform on wich ESCAPEv2 is recommended to install and the *install-dep.sh* is tested is Ubuntu 14.04.4 LTS.

 However ESCAPEv2 is developed on Kubuntu 16.04, some issues are experienced related to SAP-xterm initiation in case the platform was an Ubuntu 16.04 server